How Long Does It Take To Get An SBA Loan?

 Once you’ve been approved, it generally takes funds about five days to reach your account.
 The timeframe can vary depending on the type of loan and your particular case.
 Be sure to ask your lender how long it takes for approved funds to get disbursed.

-How Does SBA Loan Turnaround Time Compare To Other Types Of Business Loans?
+How SBA Loan Processing Timeline Compares To Other Business Loans

 The appeal of an SBA loan, of course, is not that it is quick or simple but that it is guaranteed in amounts up to 85%, and often offers low rates and long terms.

-If you need cash quickly, be sure to fill out your SBA paperwork and preliminary applications as accurately and robustly as possible.
-This is your best bet of getting a fast response from the SBA.
+If you decide to proceed with an SBA loan, but still want to get your cash as soon as possible, be sure to fill out your SBA paperwork and preliminary applications as accurately and completely as you are able.
+This is your best bet for getting a fast response from the SBA.
 The less the SBA has to do to get information from you, the better your experience will be.

-Of course, a speedy response is not a guarantee, even if you do have all your documents in order.
-If you truly need to know your funds will be here sooner than later, you can check out these resources for small business owners:
+Of course, a speedy SBA loan approval time is never a guarantee, even if you do have all your documents in order.
+If you truly need to know your funds will be here sooner than later, you can check out the following resources for small business owners.

-- Apply For An SBA Loan Through SmartBiz: SmartBiz is an online resource that uses technology to speed up the SBA loan application process.
+SmartBiz is an online resource that uses technology to speed up the SBA loan application process so that you receive your SBA loan in about two to six weeks from application to funding.
+You can think of it as a hybrid online loan/SBA loan.
 By applying online, much of the cost, time, effort, and paperwork of the traditional SBA loan application process are eliminated.
-SmartBiz can help you determine if you have a good chance of qualifying for a loan before you fill out a full application, and the time from application to funding is generally shorter than the traditional process.
-However, SmartBiz currently only offers loans for debt refinancing, working capital, and commercial real estate needs, so if you are looking for a different type of SBA loan, you’ll have to look somewhere else.
+SmartBiz can also help you determine if you have a good chance of qualifying for a loan before you fill out a full application, saving even more time.

-- Get A Bridge Loan: A bridge loan is a transitory, short-term loan that your small business can use until all of your needed funding comes in from other sources.
-If you’re looking for a temporary bridge loan (without a prepayment penalty), check out our favorite small business loan providers for this year.
+A bridge loan is a transitory, short-term loan that your small business can use until all of your needed funding comes in from other sources.
+If you’re looking for a temporary bridge loan (without a prepayment penalty), check out the best small business loans based on our research.

-While SBA loan applications do take a bit longer than traditional and online business loan applications, they do have their positive qualities.
+While the SBA loan process does take a bit longer than traditional and online business loan applications, SBA loans do have their positive qualities, some of which include low-interest rates and long repayment terms.
 If you think an SBA loan is right for you, begin the application process before you need cash.
-Most importantly, be sure to look into all your options before deciding on what is best for your small business!
+This way, the potentially lengthy SBA loan processing timeline won’t be a hindrance to you.
+Most importantly, be sure to look into all your options before deciding on what is best for your small business.